KnotDing/AUTO_inuist/readme.md

 **root**
 >*/1 * * * * sh /etc/net_test.sh

 Root is a file for crontab.
-It is just a example.You should use "crontab -e" to creat a task to run net_test.
+It is just a example.You should use 'crontab -e' to creat a task to run net_test.

 ##Have fun!